terraform-aws-modules/terraform-aws-eks-pod-identity/README.md

 ### Custom IAM Role

-You can attach custom permissions/policies in a number of different ways
+You can attach custom permissions/policies in a number of different ways:

 ```hcl
 module "custom_pod_identity" {